casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Approving An Operator to Transfer Tokens

-The following command will invoke the `set_approval_for_all` entry point on your instance of CEP-85, directing it to approve or remove a given `operator`s ability to transfer the calling account's tokens.
+The following command will invoke the `set_approval_for_all` entrypoint on your instance of CEP-85, directing it to approve or remove a given `operator`s ability to transfer the calling account's tokens.

 ```json